ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 In addition to prospector, we also use `flake8 <https://flake8.pycqa.org/en/latest/>`_ to automatically check for obvious bugs and easy to fix formatting mistakes.

-When you make a pull request, adhering to the Python style guide is checked in two ways:
+When you make a pull request, adherence of the Python development best practices is checked in two ways:

 - As part of the unit tests, flake8_ is run by CircleCI_, see the also Tests_.
 - `Codacy <https://app.codacy.com/gh/ESMValGroup/ESMValTool/pullRequests>`_